Historic upgrade breathes new life into Bondi Surf Bathers Life Saving Club

-In keeping with requirements of the Conservation Management Plan the plans include the removal of the various bulky mock heritage additions and unsightly work sheds that detract from the building’s historic value.
+In keeping with requirements of the Conservation Management Plan (Appendices) the plans include the removal of the various bulky mock heritage additions and unsightly work sheds that detract from the building’s historic value.

 After comprehensive consultation with the club, it is clear that upgrades are imperative & urgent.
 There is a desperate need for more storage, health & safety concerns, no disabled access, lack of supporting areas and an inequality of facilities for female members.

 The footprint of the clubhouse remains the same and significantly increases the amount of usable public parkland.
 In balance, the proposal delivers the urgent & imperative functional requirements needed at Bondi Surf Club.
 Including increased storage, equitable change facilities, fit for purpose areas for nippers and families, improved frontline services, as well as supporting spaces, such as education & gymnasium

 The proposal significantly improves the public domain and includes a publicly accessible courtyard.
 Open to everyone, alive with movement & activity, it provides a protected & safe place for nippers, families & the community.